anirudh4git/Capstone-EDA-World-Bank-Analysis/README.md

-This was a capstone EDA project on World-Bank-Analysis for analysing educational trends across various countries especially BRICS.
+This was a capstone EDA project on World-Bank-Analysis for analysing educational trends across various countries especially BRICS(Brazil,Russia,India,China,SouthAfrica)

 The data used is directly from the site of World Bank.